 Are there any bible studies I can join?

-At Soma, studying the bible together is a key element of discipleship within missional community, rather than a stand-alone group offered through the church.
+At Soma, studying the bible together is a key element of discipleship within our communities, rather than a stand-alone group offered through the church.
 Within family, there’s freedom to ask questions about the bible and encourage each other to put what we’re learning into practice.
-While challenging us to grow as individuals, Jesus also shows us how to love and serve our neighbours, and that’s where community becomes missional, because it’s not all about us!
+While challenging us to grow as individuals, Jesus also shows us how to love and serve our neighbours, and that’s where Gospel Community becomes missional, because it’s not all about us!

-Why are communities on mission so important to Soma?
+Why are Gospel Communities so important to Soma?

-Communities on mission is a response to Jesus’ instruction to make disciples and do life together.
+Gospel Communities are a response to Jesus’ instruction to make disciples and do life together.
 That’s why being part of this kind of community is our passionate desire for each member of the church.
 We want everyone to participate in a collective kingdom vision.
 We believe that Jesus came to offer life for all.
 While the people of Jesus experience richness and growth in community, they also partner in sharing the love of Jesus with those who don’t know him yet.